-Near the confluence of the Tigris and Euphrates rivers, local communities are spearheading a revival of ancient craft knowledge and techniques on the verge of extinction.
-A remarkable set of ancient boat types has been recovered, including, among others, Meshouf and Tarada (marshlands’ wooden canoes), Shasha and Zaima (cane or plant fibre boats), Kaiya or Isbiya (barges of Anbar), and Guffa (coil basket of central Iraq).
+Along the Tigris and Euphrates rivers, locally-led Heritage Boat Clubs and workshops are reviving ancient crafts on the verge of extinction following decades of war and escalating climate change.
+A remarkable set of ancient boat types has been recovered, including the Meshouf and Tarada (wooden canoes of the marshes), Shasha and Zaima (cane or plant fibre boats), Isbiya (barge of Anbar), and Guffa (coracle of central Iraq).

 Copyright: R. Salim and H. Lewis,